Organic composition of capital: Overview

-In Book I of Capital, Marx made the simplifying assumption that all valuation was in terms of what is often called labor-values (and he called 'values').
-In Book III, however, he states that equilibrium values between industries could not be directly proportional to their labor content.
+In Volume I of Capital, Marx made the simplifying assumption that all valuation was in terms of what is often called labor-values (and he called 'values').
+In Volume III, however, he states that equilibrium values between industries could not be directly proportional to their labor content.
 The latter only determined equilibrium values in his pre-capitalist 'Simple Commodity Production', where the producers owned their means of production and natural resources were used freely.
-In Book III, first he assumed that land could be used freely and showed that the equilibrium prices were his 'prices of production'.
+In Volume III, first he assumed that land could be used freely and showed that the equilibrium prices were his 'prices of production'.
 Later, when he introduced land ownership and the rent on land, the equilibrium prices were to be 'modified production prices' that took the rent of land into account.
-The implication of this is that the valuation used for the 'value composition of capital' had to be accordingly modified, since the labor-values used throughout Book I was an expedient he used in order to not excessively complicate the communication of this theory.
-But Marx was not able to complete to his satisfaction Books II and III.
+The implication of this is that the valuation used for the 'value composition of capital' had to be accordingly modified, since the labor-values used throughout Volume I was an expedient he used in order to not excessively complicate the communication of this theory.
+But Marx was not able to complete to his satisfaction Volumes II and III.

 The various distinct concepts related to the composition of capital are often used in contemporary Marxian economics as a theoretical alternative to similar neo-classical concepts.
 The neoclassical concept most similar to the increasing organic composition of capital is capital deepening.

 Marx's concept of constant capital is the monetary value of the plant, equipment and materials that are tied up in the production process.
 And his concept of variable capital is the money value that is tied up in the payment of wages.
 The concept of OCC does not apply to all capital assets, only to those invested in production (i.e. it excludes assets that are in the 'sphere of consumption', such as homes).

-In Capital Vol. 3 Marx demonstrates that the organic composition of capital decisively influences industrial profitability.
-According to Marx, the OCC expresses the specific form which the capitalist mode of production gives to the relationship between means of production and labor power, determining the productivity of labor and the creation of a surplus product.
+In Volume III Marx demonstrates that the organic composition of capital decisively influences industrial profitability.
+According to him, the OCC expresses the specific form which the capitalist mode of production gives to the relationship between means of production and labor power, determining the productivity of labor and the creation of a surplus product.
 This relationship has both technical and social aspects, reflecting the fact that simultaneously consumable use values and commercial exchange-values are being produced.

 Marx argues that a rising organic composition of capital is a necessary effect of capital accumulation and competition in the sphere of production, at least in the long term.
 This means that the share of constant capital in the total capital outlay increases, and that labor input per product unit declines.

 In his discussion, Marx leaves out of account components of capital other than labour-power and means of production invested in, such as the faux frais of production (incidental expenses).
-The full importance of the OCC emerges in chapter 8 of the third volume of Das Kapital.
+The full importance of the OCC emerges in chapter 8 of Volume III of Das Kapital.